types of estrogen

 This is a big reason the balance between estrogen and progesterone is so important.
 Supporting your progesterone will likely help with your histamine levels.

-Keep in mind, though, that we’re talking about natural or bioidentical progesterone here.
+Keep in mind that we are talking about natural or bioidentical progesterone here.
 Synthetic progesterone medication often used for hormone replacement therapy (hrt) doesn’t usually have the same mast-cell calming effect.

 Now, we get a lot of questions from women asking why they tend to get an increase in mast cell reactions during certain times of their menstrual cycle.